 Gain hands-on experience on dryland log sorts, learning the steps required in weight scaling, how to grade logs, identify log species and more.
-You will learn practical skills through class lectures, directed home study and field work.
+Learn practical skills through class lectures, directed home study and field work as you prepare for the Ministry of Forests theoretical Coastal Log Scaling Exam.
 As a graduate, you will be well-prepared for log scaling positions in all aspects of the forestry industry including government and private forestry companies.

 You must pass all courses to receive a program completion certificate.

 Upgrade your English, math and science courses for entry into the program of your choice.
 Succeed with the help of NIC’s supportive instructors.
 Courses are flexible and start several times a year so you can learn at your own pace.
 We offer daytime and evening options.
 Learn more